TheJacksonLaboratory/ro-crate-isa-context/README.md

 }
 ```

-If we paste the file content into the [JSON-LD Playground](https://json-ld.org/playground/), we can see there are 4 triples in the graph,
-two for investigation and two for study.
+Paste the file content into the [JSON-LD Playground](https://json-ld.org/playground/), we can see there are 4 triples in the graph, two for investigation and two for study.
 ![No ISA Context](img/no_isa_context.png "No ISA Context")

-Now we just add an URL to point our ISA context schema file in this repository:
+Now add our ISA context URL:
 ```
 "https://raw.githubusercontent.com/TheJacksonLaboratory/ro-crate-isa-context/init/isa/isa_context_1_0.json"
 ```
+to the "@context" section and everything else is the same as the previous one.
 Here is the entire file:

 ```
 {